peikunyang/13_QCADD_QDL/README.md

   Prepares the datasets for training and testing, including molecular structures and labels.

 - **2_train/**
-  Contains the training scripts for optimizing quantum circuit parameters using PennyLane and PyTorch.
+  Contains the training scripts for optimizing quantum circuit parameters using PyTorch.

 - **3_check_par/**
   Loads the datasets from `1_database` and the trained parameters from `2_train`.